AkshayKumarGaurav/Test_git2/README.md

-# This project is made for just practice purpose and fr knowing all the command of Git Hub.
+# This project is made for just practice purpose and for knowing all the command of Git Hub.